Diyasingh03/Diyasingh03/README.md

 # 💫 About Me:
-I'm a Rising Junior at Purdue University studying Computer Science with concentrations in Machine Intelligence, Computer Graphicws and Visualisation and Algorithmic Fzoundations and minoring in Art & Design Studio and Mathematics<br>
+I'm a Rising Junior at Purdue University studying Computer Science 💻 Concentrations in Machine Intelligence, Computer Graphics and Visualisation and Algorithmic Foundations ⚙️ Minoring in Art & Design Studio and Mathematics<br>
-I'm currently working on ML and Computer Vision Projects<br>I'm looking for summer 2025 internships<br>
+I'm currently working on ML and Computer Vision Projects<br>✨I'm looking for summer 2025 internships✨<br>

 ## 🌐 Socials: